Impact Evaluation in Student Equity

 Overview

-This module introduces the data requirements for conducting effective impact evaluation of student equity programs, with a focus on internal data systems and structures.
-It considers how 'success' may be measured/quantified for various student equity activities and programs, and where data on intended outcomes may be sourced.
-Mechanisms for linking data related to program participants collected via CQI activities with broader university systems and outcomes data are outlined, with relevant examples given.
-The module also discusses the specific challenges faced in linking project level and outcome data for pre-access/access programs.
+This module introduces data requirements for conducting effective impact evaluation of student equity programs, with a focus on internal data systems and structures.
+It considers how 'success' may be measured/quantified for various student equity activities and programs, and some sources for data on intending primary/secondary outcomes.
+Mechanisms for linking data related to program participants collected via CQI activities with broader university outcomes data are outlined, with examples given.

 Learning Outcomes